Dried lavender crafts in abundance!

 Dried lavender is such a versatile natural product that it is hard to write about dried flowers without mentioning it.

-Check out my blog post Ten uses for dried lavender, or below are a few more.
+Check out my blog posts Ten uses for dried lavender and Lavender questions answered or below are a few more.

 In my opinion, dried lavender is best used in sweet recipes.
 I have eaten it as a flavouring for roast meat, but couldn’t help thinking it would have been better without.